Last Updated: Jun 5, 2023

 We describe some of the changes and options available to you on Personal Data below:

-You may unsubscribe from our marketing communications by clicking on the “unsubscribe” link located on the bottom of our e-mails, or by sending us email us at [email protected].
+You may unsubscribe from our marketing communications by clicking on the “unsubscribe” link located on the bottom of our emails, or by sending us an email at firstname.lastname@example.org.
 Customers cannot opt out of receiving transactional emails related to their account with us or the Services.

 If you do not want to accept Cookies from our site, you may change your browser settings to not accept cookies.
 If you do not accept these cookies, you may not be able to use our Site and Services to the fullest extent.